-Cancer is a disease in which cells grow in an abnormal way.
-Normally, the cells divide in a controlled manner to replace old or damaged cells.
+Cancer is a disease in which cells do not grow the way they are supposed to.
+Normally, the cells divide in a controlled manner.
 If cells keep dividing when new cells are not needed, a mass of tissue called a tumor forms.

 A tumor can be benign or malignant.
-A benign tumor is not cancer and will not spread to other parts of the body.
+A benign tumor is not cancer.
+It will not spread to other parts of the body.
 A malignant tumor is cancer.
-Cancer cells invade and damage tissue around them.
-The cancer cells can also enter the lymph and blood streams, spreading to other parts of the body.
-Breast cancer is the development of malignant cells in the breast tissue.
+Cancer spreads and causes damage to the area around it.
+The cancer cells can also enter the lymph and blood streams.
+This can spread cancer to other parts of the body.

 Normal Anatomy and the Development of Breast Cancer

 A breast consists of glandular tissue called lobes.
 These lobes are divided into lobules, which can produce milk.
 Milk is carried from the lobules to the nipple by small ducts.
 All of this is surrounded by fatty and connective tissue, as well as blood and lymph vessels.

 Breast cancer can start anywhere in the breast, but the most common places are in the ducts and lobules.
 The cancer cells may eventually form a tumor.
 The tumor can invade nearby tissue such as the chest wall or lymph glands.